 It’s Heart Health Month!
 We think and talk a lot about how symptoms of heart attacks differ in women, and that is a crucially important topic.
-As cholesterol medications become more widely used, atherosclerosis is predicted to decrease leading to a decrease in heart attacks.
-Furthermore, rapid emergency treatment of heart attacks means fewer heart attacks are fatal or debilitating.
+As cholesterol medications become more widely used, atherosclerosis is predicted to decrease.
+Furthermore, rapid emergency treatment means fewer heart attacks that are fatal or debilitating.

 On the other hand, we do not devote as much time to discussions of heart failure.
 “Almost 6 million Americans are living with heart failure, a condition in which the heart is not able to pump enough blood to support the other organs of the body.
 Heart failure appears to strike men to a greater extent than women, but it is still a serious consideration in women”, comments Dr. Carole Banka, Associate Project Scientist in the Department of Medicine at UCSD School of Medicine

 - More American women die of heart disease than of all forms of cancer combined?

 - Most women do not know that heart disease is the #1 killer of women?